 At the Ottauquechee Health Center, we believe that establishing a relationship with your own physician creates a strong foundation for good health care.
-We offer primary care for patients of all ages, and a variety of specialty services for additional healthcare needs, such as Dermatology and Ophthalmology.
+We offer primary care for patients of all ages, and a variety of specialty services for additional healthcare needs, such as Podiatry, Physical Therapy and Ophthalmology.

 The Ottauquechee Health Center has won recognition from the National Committee for Quality Assurance (NCQA) as part of its "Patient-Centered Medical Home” program.
 To achieve this recognition, the clinic met a wide range of goals designed to improve patient care.
 Goals such as providing better access to care, planning and coordinating services for patients, and measuring performance and improving quality.
 In Vermont, just 29 of more than 230 clinics statewide have received recognition from the NCQA.